galihru/galihru/README.md

 ## Profile

 I am a Physics student at State University of Semarang.
 I am known as a committed person to working collaboratively and positively in a team.
 I have a passion for studying optical sensors, such as waveguide sensors and SERS sensors, and exploring Artificial Intelligence (AI).
 I have experience in AI programming through participation in the Habibie Tech Fest 2021 International Competition in collaboration with the Ministry of Education and Culture, Intel, and LinkedIn.
 I enjoy learning new things outside my expertise and conducting laboratory research with my colleagues.
-I am humble and eager to learn from others.
+I am humble and eager to learn from others

 ---